cuttle-cards/cuttle/docs/translation-guidelines.md

 # Translation guidelines

-Here, we try to determine a terminology for the game of scuttle that will help future translators.
+Here, we try to determine a terminology for the game of Cuttle that will help future translators.
 The goal is to keep the 'Cuttle feel' and have a uniformed terminology throughout the translations.

 ## The "Cuttle feel"